aff3ct/aff3ct/CONTRIBUTING.md

 ## Documentation

 At this time, AFF3CT is not as documented as we would like to be.
-If you are interested in enrich the AFF3CT documentation, We are open to receive suggestions.
+If you are interested in enrich the AFF3CT documentation, we are open to receive suggestions.
 You can also propose new pages for [the wiki](https://github.com/aff3ct/aff3ct/wiki).

 Thanks,